nhriday/nhriday.github.io/index.md

 - The tourist, who is not aware of any events in and around the city.
 Tourists usually have their whole trip planned, they have plans for each and every day of their trip and even the slightest disturbance to the plan due to traffic along their route because of a music concert or a big sports event can damper their whole day and eventually the trip altogether.
 If notified of the traffic and information about the event ahead, we believe our application can be a major help in making a tourist’s time in Dublin hassle free.

+  A tourist can also make use of our Event feature, where all the events and related info on any particular day can be viewed by selecting the date and can redirect to Google Maps app if he/she wants to navigate to the event

 That being said, the application is not limited to the mentioned type of users, but can be used generally by anyone who wishes to be notified about any events along their route